BinaryAnalysisPlatform/bap-tutorial/README.md

       ||       ||              ||
       e0       e1              em

-Since, we want our output to be concise, we will print only `m+1` nodes, i.e., in our case `s,n0,n1,...,d`.
+Since we want our output to be concise, we will print only `m+1` nodes, i.e., in our case `s,n0,n1,...,d`.